-Life Insurance No portion of your IRA may be invested in life insurance contracts.

-Collectibles You may not invest the assets of your IRA in collectibles (within the meaning of IRC Sec.
+- H. Life Insurance-No portion of your IRA may be invested in life insurance contracts. - I. Collectibles-You may not invest the assets of your IRA in collectibles (within the meaning of IRC Sec.
 408(m)).
 A collectible is defined as any work of art, rug or antique, metal or gem, stamp or coin, alcoholic beverage, or other tangible personal property specified by the Internal Revenue Service (IRS).
 However, specially minted United States gold and silver coins, and certain state-issued coins are permissible investments.
 Platinum coins and certain gold, silver, platinum, or palladium bullion (as described in IRC Sec.
-408(m)(3)) are also permitted as IRA investments.

-Required Minimum Distributions You are required to take minimum distributions from your IRA at certain times in accordance with Treasury Regulation 1.408-8.
-Below is a summary of the IRA distribution rules.

-1. You are required to take a minimum distribution from your IRA for the year in which you reach age $70\frac{1}{2}$ and for each year thereafter.
-You must take your first distribution by your required beginning date, which is April 1 of the year following the year you attain age $70\frac{1}{2}$.
-The minimum distribution for any taxable year is equal to the amount obtained by dividing the account balance at the end of the prior year by the applicable divisor.

-2. The applicable divisor generally is determined using the Uniform Lifetime Table provided by the IRS.
+408(m)(3)) are also permitted as IRA investments. - J. Required Minimum Distributions-You are required to take minimum distributions from your IRA at certain times in accordance with Treasury Regulation 1.408-8.
+Below is a summary of the IRA distribution rules. - 1.
+If you were born before July 1, 1949, you are required to take a minimum distribution from your IRA for the year in which you reach age 701⁄2 and for each year thereafter.
+You must take your first distribution by your required beginning date, which is April 1 of the year following the year you attain age 701⁄2.
+If you were born on or after July 1, 1949, you are required to take a minimum distribution from your IRA for the year in which you reach age 72 and for each year thereafter.
+You must take your first distribution by your required beginning date, which is April 1 of the year following the year you attain age 72.
+The minimum distribution for any taxable year is equal to the amount obtained by dividing the account balance at the end of the prior year by the applicable divisor. - 2.
+The applicable divisor generally is determined using the Uniform Lifetime Table provided by the IRS.
 If your spouse is your sole designated beneficiary for the entire calendar year, and is more than 10 years younger than you, the required minimum distribution is determined each year using the actual joint life expectancy of you and your spouse obtained from the Joint Life Expectancy Table provided by the IRS, rather than the life expectancy divisor from the Uniform Lifetime Table.

-We reserve the right to do any one of the following by April 1 of the year following the year in which you turn age $70\frac{1}{2}$.
+We reserve the right to do any one of the following by your required beginning date.

-- (a) Make no distribution until you give us a proper withdrawal request - (b) Distribute your entire IRA to you in a single sum payment - (c) Determine your required minimum distribution each year based on your life expectancy calculated using the Uniform Lifetime Table, and pay those distributions to you until you direct otherwise.
+- (a) Make no distribution until you give us a proper withdrawal request - (b) Distribute your entire IRA to you in a single sum payment - (c) Determine your required minimum distribution each year based on your life expectancy calculated using the Uniform Lifetime Table, and pay those distributions to you until you direct otherwise